 For interviews and speaking inquires, please e-mail: email@example.com

-At Scripps College, Delmont is Assistant Professor of American Studies and the co-coordinator of the American Studies program at the Claremont Colleges.
+At Scripps College, Delmont is Associate Professor of American Studies and the co-coordinator of the American Studies program at the Claremont Colleges.
 He is also an affiliate of the History, Africana Studies, and Media Studies departments.

 Delmont teaches courses on popular culture, urban studies, and the histories of race and ethnicity in the United States.
 He has earned multiple teaching awards, including being voted the 2010-2011 Professor of the Year by the Scripps Associated Students.
 He also serves as a faculty and steering committee member for the Scripps College Academy, a college-readiness program for high achieving young women in the greater Los Angeles area.